pulumi/terraform-provider-google-beta/website/docs/r/container_cluster.html.markdown

 * `metadata` - (Optional) The metadata key/value pairs assigned to instances in the cluster.
-From GKE `1.12` onwards, `disable-legacy-endpoints` is set to `true` by the API; if `metadata` is set but that default value is not included, Terraform will attempt to unset the value.
+From GKE `1.12` onwards, `disable-legacy-endpoints` is set to `true` by the API; if `metadata` is set but that default value is not included, this provider will attempt to unset the value.
 To avoid this, set the value in your config.

 * `min_cpu_platform` - (Optional) Minimum CPU platform to be used by this instance.